 However, due to confusion with the rule change, the IRS has delayed the effective date of the new rule until Jan.
 1, 2023.

-In other words, anyone who inherited an IRA in 2020 or 2021 and missed taking their RMDs by the end of 2021 or 2022 will not have to pay a penalty.
+In other words, anyone who inherited an IRA in 2020, 2021 or 2022 and missed taking their RMDs by the end of the year will not have to pay a penalty.